-- College Policies and Procedures: Students can get answers to questions about course requirements, the transferability of classes, and many other issues. - Student Services: Counselors and Academic Coaches will assist in connecting students to campus resources and support services. - Transfer: Students can get information on transferring to a four-year college or university - Career Counseling: Counselors and Academic Coaches work with the Career Development Advisor to assist students in choosing a career path. - Personal Counseling: Counselors are available face-to-face as well as virtually through TimelyCare in the student's T-Bird Web Portal.
+- College Policies and Procedures: Students can get answers to questions about course requirements, the transferability of classes, and many other issues. - Student Services: Counselors and Academic Coaches will assist in connecting students to campus resources and support services. - Transfer: Students can get information on transferring to a four-year college or university - Career Counseling: Counselors and Academic Coaches work to assist students in choosing a career path. - Personal Counseling: Counselors are available face-to-face as well as virtually through TimelyCare in the student's T-Bird Web Portal.